Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Wallets

 Wallets are where users create orders.
 The wallet can work together with DEXs and operators to get part of the trading fees.
-Either direclty by using a contract as an intermediate fee-recipient so fees can be shared using a smart contract logic, or by using labels which allows verifying which off-chain requests were used by the operator.
+Either direclty by using a contract as an intermediate fee-recipient so fees can be shared using a smart contract logic.

 ## Brokers